 This depends on a few things.
 First, your insurer is the one who decides whether or not this will happen.
 You should talk to them about what this claim will do to your rates.
 Also, having a record with lots of claims will mean your rates will likely go up.

 You shouldn’t avoid fixing your windshield because you think that your rates will go up.
 In some states, driving with this type of damage is illegal.
 It’s also a safety risk to you.
 If you can’t file a claim because your rates will go up, there’s always the option to pay for it yourself.
-Always try to fix windshield damage as soon as you can.
+Always try to fix windscreen problems as soon as you can.